shaggy005/shaunak_phase2/picoctf/webexp.md

 ***

-# 2.
+# 2. SSTI1
-> Put in the challenge's description here
+> I made a cool website where you can announce whatever you want!
+Try it out!
+Additional details will be available after launching your challenge instance.

 ## Solution:
 -